joepalermo/joepalermo.github.io/_posts/2021-03-28-on-the-state-of-artificial-intelligence.md

 Today AI is practically synonomous with deep learning.
 All of the landmark AI accomplishments of the last 10 years were accomplished with deep learning.
 Here is a sample of the landmark achievements of deep learning:

-- AlexNet
+- AlexNet: The moment when image recognition passed the threshold into practicality
-- Practical self-driving cars (e.g. Tesla Autopilot, Waymo, etc...)
+- Self-driving cars (e.g. Tesla Autopilot, Waymo, etc...): The technology isn't fully autonomous yet but it continues to progress rapidly
-- AlphaGo
-- AlphaFold
-- GPT-3
-- DALL-E

-Before deep learning a list of notable AI accomplishments might look something like this:

-- DeepBlue
-- Watson (the Jeopardy playing system)
+- AlphaGo: Beating humans at abstract pattern recognition in a closed domain
+- AlphaFold: A massive advance in the accuracy of protein folding algorithms
+- GPT-3: Generating text which looks plausibly human-written in any context
+- DALL-E: Generating images from text with impressive generalization

-It's a short list because most of what came before deep learning was closer to the core of computer science.
-It was about algorithms for efficiently searching data structures, logic-based representations of knowledge, etc...
-It involved coming up with lots of tricks and heuristics, and its methods were less powerful and general.
+For most of AI's history it was dominated by algorithms for efficiently searching and building specialized data structures.
+It involved coming up with lots of tricks and heuristics and its methods were less powerful and general.
 A history of the early days in AI reveals many systems like SHRDLU (1972).
 SHRDLU was a reasoning engine in a virtual "blocks world" environment.
 It was implemented in Lisp and had separate hardcoded modules for parsing language and logical inference [1].
-Given a representation of a "blocks world" it could respond to things such as: "Find a block which is taller than the one you are holding and put it in the box".
+Given a representation of a "blocks world" it could respond to queries such as: "Find a block which is taller than the one you are holding and put it in the box".
 It was very impressive at the time, but it wasn't generally understood until later that such systems scaled very poorly to larger problem instances.

 In their textbook, Norvig and Russell list the following accomplishments as state-of-the-art (2010):